Intel Corporation (INTC) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Intel Corporation (INTC) by analysts is $27.90, which is -$0.63 below the current market price.
-The public float for INTC is 4.13B, and at present, short sellers hold a 1.87% of that float.
-On February 17, 2023, the average trading volume of INTC was 38.59M shares.
+The average price recommended by analysts for Intel Corporation (INTC) is $27.90, which is -$0.04 below the current market price.
+The public float for INTC is 4.13B and currently, short sellers hold a 1.87% of that float.
+On February 21, 2023, INTC’s average trading volume was 38.49M shares.

+Real-Time Update: Intel Corporation (INTC) Stock Navigates the Market with Up-to-Date Data

-INTC’s stock has seen a 1.69% increase for the week, with a -2.12% drop in the past month and a -8.17% fall in the past quarter.
-The volatility ratio for the week is 2.61%, and the volatility levels for the past 30 days are at 3.44% for Intel Corporation The simple moving average for the last 20 days is -2.61% for INTC stock, with a simple moving average of -14.20% for the last 200 days.
+INTC stock saw a decrease of -0.68% in the past week, with a monthly decline of -2.85% and a quarterly a decrease of -6.50%.
+The volatility ratio for the week is 2.63%, and the volatility levels for the last 30 days are 3.47% for Intel Corporation (INTC).
+The simple moving average for the last 20 days is -4.61% for INTC stock, with a simple moving average of -15.78% for the last 200 days.

 Analysts’ Opinion of INTC